Sweet Daddy Siki: Life and career

-Siki now hosts karaoke Saturday afternoons at The Duke bar at Queen and Leslie Streets in Toronto.
-Along the way, he has accrued six major wrestling belts, including the Austra-Asian championship, the North American championship (three times), the Texas championship and the tag-team heavyweight crown.
+Siki later hosted karaoke Saturday afternoons at The Duke bar at Queen and Leslie Streets in Toronto.
+Along the way, he accrued six major wrestling belts, including the Austra-Asian championship, the North American championship (three times), the Texas championship and the tag-team heavyweight crown.
 Siki suffered many injuries throughout his career.
 He suffered from two broken ribs, had his hands broken twice, his ankle and leg broken, and half his face paralyzed.
 In the 1980s, he wrestled across the Maritimes and in small Northern Ontario towns.
 Siki wrote his own theme song entitled "I Am So Proud of What I See".

 Siki also released an album on vinyl.

 During this time, he also started to teach the craft at Sully's Toronto Youth Athletic Club on Sundays.
 He continued to wrestle into the 1990s.
 He was also affiliated with a Toronto wrestling school through the 1980s and to the mid-1990s, initially in partnership with Johnny Powers.
 Besides Canada, Siki has wrestled across the United States, and in Australia, New Zealand, Japan, Puerto Rico, the Bahamas, and Trinidad.
 The second album by The Henrys, Chasing Grace, contains a song titled 'Sweet Daddy Siki'.
 Toronto based Pork Belly Futures featured him in their second album with the song "Sweet Daddy" Siki made an appearance on WWE Smackdown on September 13, 2011, for Edge Appreciation Night, along with several other WWE Legends and former superstars.

+Siki resided in Toronto.
+He died from complications of dementia in Toronto, on December 31, 2024, at the age of 91.